portablestew/expert-among-us/README.md

 - `PROMPT`: Question or task description for the AI

 **Options:**
-- `--max-changes INTEGER`: Maximum context changes to use (default: 10)
+- `--max-changes INTEGER`: Maximum context changes to use (default: 15)
 - `--users TEXT`: Filter by commit authors (comma-separated)
 - `--files TEXT`: Filter by file paths (comma-separated)
+- `--impostor`: Generates a user prompt for each commit, and places commit content in "assistant" messages
+  - Enhances lackluster commit messages by adding a feasible thought process
+  - Tricks the LLM into thinking it created all the code, but it is an AI impostor
-- `--amogus`: Enable Among Us mode (the expert is a crewmate.. or are they?)
+- `--amogus`: Enable Among Us mode (the LLM expert is your crewmate.. or are they?)
-- `--temperature FLOAT`: LLM temperature for generation (0.0-1.0, default: 0.7), if the provider supports it
+- `--temperature FLOAT`: LLM temperature for generation (0.0-1.0, default: 0.7) -- if the provider supports it

 **LLM Provider Selection:**
 By default, the system auto-detects an available provider.
 You can explicitly specify a provider with `--llm-provider`.
 Each provider requires specific environment variables: